Project Characteristics: Key elements that Define a Project

 I will need a venue, musicians, dancing lessons, cake, food and rings.
 I am sure I have missed a few things :).
 The point, though, is that it will end with a huge crescendo and final goal, my wedding day!
 Unfortunately, after the main day, contractors will allocate all those resources to new events and personal projects.
 Therefore, my wedding would be a sweet but temporal event.

 Businesses’ projects are no different, except for the getting married bit!
 They usually have a problem to address or the opportunity to explore.

 For example, the bricks and mortar bookstore is facing changing generation.
 Younger people tend to buy books online, do not read them that much or listen to them through Amazon Audible.
-Here we go, the business has been presented with both problem and opportunity.
+Here we go, the business has been presented with both problems and opportunities.

 The bookstore decides to take definitive steps to create a website with books and video content; plus, sell some books on Amazon.
 They will need developers or a subcontractor to build them a site and underlining infrastructure.
 Yet, the services required will not be indefinite.
 When the site is live, there will be only minimal technical staff input required.

 The project will start when they begin defining the problem or opportunity to explore.
 It will also finish when the store addresses the issue with a shiny new website or Amazon presence.
 The developers did their bits, and they would go and look for new projects or opportunities, and just like that, the project is closed.

 If you are late with your delivery, you might want to explore my post HOW TO SPEED UP YOUR PROJECT?
 PRACTICAL ADVICE.

 4. Do Projects Have A Final Delivery At The End?